-Figure 5.9: C code which is used to test our Custom IP

-If you were to write to the address: XPAR_LAB0_IP_0_S00_AXI_BASEADDR + 16, it would mimic the effect of writing to XPAR_LAB0_IP_0_S00_AXI_BASEADDR, since the Slave only sees a 4 bit address and 0x43C00000 => (0b0000) and 0x43C00010 => (0b0000) while S00_AXI_BASEADDR + 20 = 0x43C00014 => (0b0100), and so on.
+If you were to write to the address: XPAR_LAB0_IP_0_S00_AXI_BASEADDR + 0x10, it would mimic the effect of writing to XPAR_LAB0_IP_0_S00_AXI_BASEADDR + 0x0, since the Slave only sees the least significant 4 bits of the address.

-Also note that the xil_io.h file contains references to functions like Xil_in8, Xil_out16 etc. you may have considered using the following functions given that we are reading/writing such small data sizes.
-However when using these functions the data may be stored at the MSB segment of the data bus (similarly for reads) which will cause misinterpretation by our IP, therefore it is recommended that you self-manage this by always using the in32/out32 such that the performance remains consistent.
-Similarly, note the use the u32 data type when dealing with the read/write across AXI.
-Of course you may cast these numbers to whatever you like after the read.
-However prior to the operation it is best to use these exactly sized data types such that any ambiguously sized data types do not cause unexpected behaviour.
+The xil_io.h file contains definitions for IO functions of various widths such as Xil_in8, Xil_out16.
+You may have considered using these functions given that we are reading and writing such small data sizes.
+A problem with this approach lies in our AXI bus abstraction layer where we have chosen not to expose the signals required for detecting these access widths.
+It is common to find that AXI devices will only support 32 bit IO.

+You will also find definitions for fixed size data types, such as u32 (unsigned 32 bit), within xil_io.h.
+As you may already be aware, the size of an int data type is not well defined.
+For this reason, it is good practice to use fixed size data types when accessing fixed size peripheral registers.

-6 Implementation Exercises
+Implementation Exercises

-Now that you have gathered an overview of the process of modifying the Custom IP component, repackaging the IP and then integrating it back into your high-level design, what remains is to develop some more useful implementations on the hardware side.
+By now, you should be familiar with the process of modifying a Custom IP component, repackaging the IP and integrating it back into your high-level design.
+In this section, we will extend the custom IP design to produce a useful AXI peripheral.
+The peripheral will be split into 4 functions; a timer, a FIFO, a GPIO controller and CPU accessible BRAM.
 All exercises are intended to be implemented in the Toplevel file of the Custom IP.
-The AXI protocol for this lab is shown in Figure 6.1.
+The AXI register layout for this lab is shown in Figure 6-1.

-6

-Figure 6.1: AXI Protocol for the Implementations to follow
+Figure 6-1: AXI Protocol for the Implementations to follow

-6.a Timer implementation (32 bits)
+Timer implementation

-For the timer we will implement a simple register based implementation of a PL timer, which runs at FCLK_CLK0 and counts the number of clock cycles between elapsed since the timer was last reset by the user (Zynq Processor, AXI Master).
-The data word written by the Master acts as a controller for the state of the timer:
+The first task will be to implement a simple AXI accessible, 32 bit timer within the FPGA.
+The timer will run at FCLK_CLK0 and counts the number of clock cycles elapsed since the timer was last reset by the user (CPU; AXI Master).
+The register interface for the timer is shown in Table 6-1:

-6